rgueta/byh16n/README.txt

-This vresion has changes for herocu deployment
+This version has AWS S3 capability (information images)